-1. The most common reason for this to happen is modifying a project in a way that creates a new dependency but failing to declare that dependency in a gyp file.
+1. The most common reason for this to happen is modifying a project in a way that creates a new dependency but failing to declare that dependency in the build.
 The rule is actually quite simple: if project B uses code implemented by project A, there should be an explicit statement indicating that dependency.

-2. Another common error is neglecting to export symbols for a component with consumers in other libraries.
+2. Another common error that affects Windows is neglecting to export symbols for a component with consumers in other libraries.
 Most modules define a set of *_EXPORT preprocessor macros used to decorate public API.

 3. Switching from a "regular" build to a shared build basically invalidates any previously compiled code so a clean build is required.

 The Windows installer for Chrome gets tripped up by the component=shared_library build in many ways.
-Use a component=static_library build generated by devenv.com if any of the following issues might cause you discomfort or confusion:
+Mostly everything is supported now, but you should generally use a non-component build build that more precisely reproduces behaviour of real Chrome installs.

 In order to build some existing part of the code into a separate dynamic library, the first thing to do is to make sure that there is a relatively clean set of dependencies and ideally a limited interface exposed to other parts of the code.